 Help separate your critters

 The most common reason sieves are used in aquaculture is to separate the creatures in the tank.
 This is especially useful if you have one or more creatures such as; copepods, rotifers, and amphipods.
 The sieves are also stackable which means you can separate multiple critters at once.
 You simply need to make sure you have a mesh size for each creature.
-At Aquatic Live Food, we have mesh sizes for; Copepods, Rotifers L strain, Rotifers SS strain, Amphipods, Isopods, Baby Brine Shrimp and Silicates.
+At Aquatic Live Food, we have mesh sizes for; Copepods, Rotifers are so named because the circular arrangement of moving cilia (tiny hairlike structures) at the front end resembles a rotating wheel.”>Rotifers L strain, of moving cilia (tiny hairlike structures) at the front end resembles a rotating wheel.”
+Rotifers SS strain, Amphipods, Isopods, Baby Brine Shrimp and Silicates.

 Sieves can also be used to minimise pollutants in your tank that would otherwise enter.
 When adding new water or creatures to the tank, you can use the sieve to separate any unwanted water or pollutants for a nice, clean result.